Skip to Main Content

 Concurrent Hospice, Palliative and Curative Care for Children

-A member under age 21 may be eligible for palliative care and hospice services concurrently with curative care under the Patient Protection and Affordable Care Act (ACA) Section 2302 as detailed in CMS Letter #10-018.
-Information regarding the concurrent care policy is available in Policy Letter (PL) 11-004, titled "The Implementation of Section 2302 of the Affordable Care Act, titled "Concurrent Care for Children"; APL 13-014; and the appropriate California Children's Services (CCS) Numbered Letter (NL), including any future iterations of these letters.
+Information regarding the concurrent care policy is available in Policy Letter (PL) 11-004, The Implementation of Section 2302 of the Affordable Care Act, entitled "Concurrent Care for Children,” APL 25-008; and the appropriate California Children's Services (CCS) Numbered Letter (NL), including any future iterations of the-se letters.

 Palliative care CCS NL 16-1218 (PDF) provides additional palliative care information on the DHCS website.

-Note: Palliative care services may be authorized by CCS if they are part of a plan of care of a CCS special care center (SCC).
+Note: Palliative care services may be authorized by CCS if they are part of a plan of care for a CCS special care center (SCC).
 CCS is financially responsible for the palliative care services and not the medical plan.

 Description of Hospice Care Services